Musicals101.com

 Lyricist

-Leigh went from radio to pop lyric writing, providing the words to several Frank Sinatra hits ("Young at Heart," "Witchcraft," etc).
+Leigh went from copywriting for radio stations and advertising firms to pop lyric writing, providing the words to several Frank Sinatra hits ("Young at Heart," "Witchcraft," "The Best is Yet to Come," etc).
 Her first stab at Broadway came with several of the lyrics for Mary Martin's Peter Pan (1954), including "I Won't Grow Up" and "I'm Flying."
 Leigh contributed to several forgettable revues, including the so-called Ziegfeld Follies of 1957.
 She had better luck collaborating with composer Cy Coleman on several book musicals, starting with Wildcat (1960) -- in which Lucille Ball introduced the popular "Hey, Look Me Over."
-Little Me (1962) included two pop hits -- "I've Got Your Number" and "Real Live Girl."
+Little Me (1962) included the pop hits "I've Got Your Number" and "Real Live Girl."
 For her final Broadway project, Leigh teamed with film composer Elmer Bernstein for the poorly received How Now Dow Jones (1967), which included the catchy march "Step to the Rear."
+She died of a heart attack at age 57.

 Leigh, Mitch